contact us q&a board ARHA Banner

 ARHA CHARTERED CLUB RULES:

 1. Chartered clubs are to hold their elections by December of each year.
-Form A is to be sent to the ARHA office by January 1, listing the type(s) of competition the club will hold, names of all officers, and addresses and phone numbers of these officers.
+A club update form is to be sent to the ARHA office by January 1, listing the type(s) of competition the club will hold, names of all officers, and addresses and phone numbers of these officers.

 2. Each chartered club must have a liability insurance policy and a copy of this policy must be sent to the ARHA Office by January 1 of each year.
 New clubs, chartered after January 1, must have 1, 2, and 3 before they hold their first licensed hunt.